underscoreio/essential-slick/src/pages/query_composition.md

 # Query Composition

-Intro, what you are going to learn.
+TODO: Intro, what you are going to learn.

 ## Sorting

+To order a query use either of the methods `sorted` or `sortWith`.
+Both methods take one or more columns

+val msgs =  messages.sorted( m => (m.ts,m.id))
+select x2."sender", x2."content", x2."ts", x2."id", x2."to", x2."room", x2."readBy" from "message" x2 order by x2."ts", x2."id"

+val msgs =  messages.sorted( m => (m.roomId.desc,m.ts.asc))

-- and other things we've not dsicsused that convert query => query.
+- and other things we've not discussed that convert query => query.

 ## Query Extensions